kl3mta3/IT-Time-Tracker/README.md

 Click the "Reset" button at the bottom right to clear all entries and totals.

+Deleting a Record.

+Right click on the record and click "Delete Entry".

 Closing the Application

 Click the "X" button in the top right corner to close the application.